adriantich/DnoisE/README.md

 Note that, in Edgar’s formula, the d used is the Levenshtein distance.
 This is the one used by DnoisE if no correction is applied.
 However, when entropy correction is selected, the Levenshtein distance is not applicable as the codon position needs to be considered, and a d based simply on the number of nucleotide differences is used instead.
 With sequences of equal length and aligned, both distances are practically equivalent.

-The use of Levenshtein distance allowed us to compare sequences of inequal length, both in the complete dataset or within MOTUs (depending on whether DnoisE is performed before or after clustering, see below).
-However, with the entropy correction length should be constant.
-If denoise is performed before clustering with the Leray fragment, only 313 bp-long sequences will be compared.
-If done after clustering, only sequences of the modal length within each MOTU will be compared.
-Notwithstanding, prefered sequence length can be set using *-m* parameter
+The use of Levenshtein distance allowed us to compare sequences of inequal length, both in the complete dataset or within MOTUs (depending on whether DnoisE is performed before or after clustering).
+However, with the entropy correction length should be constant when comparing two sequences.
+Dataset is thus analysed by separate sequence length sets.
+Theese sets must differ from the modal length of all dataset by *n* number of codons (3 nuclotides).
+Notwithstanding, prefered sequence length can be set using *-m* parameter (i.e. in case of sequence lengths of 304, 310, 311, 313, 314 and 316 nucleotides, if the modal is 313, lengths of 311 and 314 will be considered as incorrect and will be eliminated).

 Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (default as *-e* 0.47,0.23,0.1.02).
 Any user-derived value of variability of each codon position can be used instead of entropy.